 The department head to which the vehicle is assigned will authorize the use of university vehicles.
 Such use will be confined strictly to faculty, staff, and students conducting official business for the university directly relating to the academic, research, and/or administrative responsibility of the department involved.

 The vast majority of property damage, personal injury, and death from motor vehicle collisions are directly attributable to driver error.
 It is a privilege and a serious responsibility to operate a university vehicle, particularly when there are passengers involved.
-For this reason, the university reserves the right to be highly selective in approving faculty, staff, and student drivers of university-owned, leased, borrowed, or rented vehicles.
+For this reason, the university reserves the right to be highly selective in approving faculty, staff, and student drivers of university-owned, leased, borrowed, or rented fleet vehicles.

 Some vehicles and positions require the employee to maintain a Class A or B driver license.
 The university will pay for the cost of the license if it is required in the employee's job description.